Published on 21 novembre 2018

 - Effective isolation prior to performing selective acid stimulation

 - Enhance production rates from fractured carbonate reservoir.

 - withstand tough run in hole (RIH) conditions (tight spots) due to high dogleg severity (DLS)

 - allow limited and controlled push/pull/rotation in case of a tight spot.

-The oil producer well was drilled in 2017 in the Bekhme formation of Tawke Cretaceous reservoir,
+The oil producer well was drilled in 2017 in the Bekhme formation of Tawke Cretaceous reservoir, in the Middle East.

 The client requested an alternative to traditional swell packers for isolating compartments between sleeves during acid stimulation.